KCTaka/DQN-Snake/README.md

 ### Sensor Mode

 The `sensor` mode uses a more complex state based on ray-casting sensors and food location.
-This provides more detailed information about the environment, allowing it to get better scores than the `simple` mode.
+This provides more detailed information about the environment, allowing it to theoretically get better scores than the `simple` mode.
 It takes longer to train but navigates a little bit more strategically.
+However, in practice, probably due to how its implemented, it can't seem to outscore 'simple' mode.

 ![Sensor Agent Training Progress](plots/training_plot_sensor.png)